uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 2E.
 Chat

-Definition: The type of chat, if any, included in the footage
+Definition: The type of chat, if any, included in the gameplay footage of the platform edition

 Chat typically occurs between players; however, in cases such as livestreams, it may also occur between players and audiences.